 This course presents an overview of the computer applications available to clinicians for diagnosis and remediation of persons who have communication disorders.
 Emphasis will be placed on applications which are used directly with clients in speech and language intervention.
-Prerequisite: permission of instructor, prior experience with special populations such as CMDS 480, Clinical Practice or CMDS 681, Advanced Clinical Practice, or SED 640, Practicum.
+Prerequisites: Permission of the Program Director, and prior experience with special populations such as CMDS 480 Clinical Practice or CMDS 681G Advanced Clinical Practice.